MythFinance/docs.myth.finance/src/rewards.md

 # Staking Rewards

-dualSTAKE smart contracts delegate their escrow account to node runners, who participate in Algorand consensus on the contract's behalf.
+A dualSTAKE smart contract delegates its escrow account's voting power to a node runner, in order for them to participate in consensus on its behalf.

-As blocks are proposed by the node runner:
+As blocks are proposed by the node:

 - The Algorand protocol distributes `ALGO` rewards into the smart contract escrow account
 - The `ALGO` rewards are swapped into the ASA (e.g. `ORA`) through a pre-configured AMM pool (e.g. Tinyman v2 `ALGO/ORA`)